 - Spend approximately half your time on clinical placement – recent students have worked at the Royal Free Hospital, University College London Hospital, St Mary's Hospital, the Royal London Hospitals and the Royal National Orthopaedic Hospital.

-On graduation, you will be professionally recognised by the College of Radiographers and will be eligable to apply for registration with the Health and Care Professions Council (HCPC) to practise in the UK.
+On graduation, you will be professionally recognised by the College of Radiographers and will be eligible to apply for registration with the Health and Care Professions Council (HCPC) to practise in the UK.

-Over the three years of this course, you’ll develop into a competent and compassionate diagnostic radiographer, learning through a combination of theory and clinical experience.
+Over the three years of this BSc Radiography (Diagnostic Imaging) degree, you’ll develop into a competent and compassionate diagnostic radiographer, learning through a combination of theory and clinical experience.

 Develop a firm foundation in the principles and practice of diagnostic imaging.
 Understand the human body with topics in anatomy, physiology and pathology.
 Begin to develop your knowledge of imaging.